 About the AUE

 The Association of University Engineers (known as the AUE) was formed in 1970 by a small group of University Engineers who wanted to create a 'networked union of like minded people'.
-The Association has representation from well over 100 universities throughout the UK and Eire.
+The Association has representation from around 100 universities throughout the UK and Eire.

 The Association's aims are as follows:-